-Tool #7 - Resource List for Parents
+Tool #7-Resource List for Parents

-Provides information for where to turn if and when parents have more questions.
+• Provides information for where to turn if and when parents have more questions.
 Note: All the websites are in English.
-ACRJ hopes to provide some translated resources in the future.

 As you can see, each tool covers a distinct topic but all serve to increase parents' and caregivers' understanding about the benefits of sexuality education and the roles they can play in ensuring that their children have access to a curriculum that helps build a positive sense of self and prepares them to make decisions about their bodies, sex, and sexuality.
 The guiding questions that appear at the end of many of the tools will help you spark dialogue, but you might come up with your own questions that better resonate with your community.